 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Negombo and arrival in Sri Lanka

-Arrival in Colombo, and transfer to a well-appointed beach-side resort at nearby Negombo on the island’s west coast for some relaxation time before your local-style welcome dinner.
+Our tour begins with a morning check-in to a well-appointed beach-side resort at Negombo, on the island’s west coast and close to Colombo International Airport, and some relaxation time or explore the area before your local-style welcome dinner.

 Overnight: Negombo Transport: Minibus, Walk, Meals: D,

 Day 2 - Columbo - city tour and Pettah Bazaar